 The following formula is used to calculate the propeller slip:

-• N is the theoretical speed of the propeller
+- N is the theoretical (no-slip) vessel speed based on propeller pitch and RPM

-• S is the actual speed of the propeller
+- S is the actual vessel speed (typically speed through the water)

-To calculate the propeller slip, subtract the actual speed of the propeller from the theoretical speed of the propeller.
-Divide the result by the theoretical speed of the propeller, and then multiply by 100 to get the slip percentage.
+To calculate the propeller slip, subtract the actual vessel speed from the theoretical (no-slip) vessel speed.
+Divide the result by the theoretical (no-slip) vessel speed, and then multiply by 100 to get the slip percentage.

 What is a Propeller Slip?

-Propeller slip refers to the difference between the theoretical distance a propeller should move in one revolution and the actual distance it does move.
-This discrepancy is due to the fact that water or air is a fluid medium, and when a propeller rotates, it pushes against this medium to generate thrust.
-However, the fluid medium also offers resistance and tends to “slip” around the blades of the propeller, causing the propeller to move less distance than theoretically calculated.
+Propeller slip refers to the difference between the theoretical distance a vessel would advance in one propeller revolution (based on the propeller’s pitch) and the actual distance it advances.
+This discrepancy occurs because water or air is a fluid medium: when a propeller rotates, it accelerates the fluid to generate thrust, and the resulting flow and losses mean the vessel advances less per revolution than the ideal “no-slip” case.
 The amount of slip is influenced by several factors, including the design and condition of the propeller, the speed and load of the vessel, and the condition of the fluid medium.
-It is usually expressed as a percentage, with 100% slip meaning the propeller is not moving the vessel at all, and 0% slip meaning the propeller is moving the vessel exactly the theoretical distance per revolution.
+It is usually expressed as a percentage, with 100% slip meaning there is no forward advance through the water, and 0% slip meaning the vessel advances exactly the theoretical distance per revolution.

 How to Calculate Propeller Slip?